- Chronic Care

 Breathing devices

 Breathing devices that provide positive airway pressure can be used to help patients with obstructive sleep apnea.
-Patients simply put on a mask that is connected to a machine over their nose and/or mouth.
-The machine pushes forced air through the nose and/or mouth, maintaining air pressure within the upper airway and keeping it open during sleep.
+At bedtime, patients simply put on a mask over their nose and/or mouth that is connected by a long flexible tube to a machine.
+The machine pushes forced air gently through the nose and/or mouth, maintaining air pressure within the upper airway and keeping it open during sleep.
 There are several types of positive airway pressure breathing devices:

-Bilevel positive airway pressure: Unlike the continuous positive airway pressure device, this device uses a higher air pressure setting during inhalation, and a lower pressure setting during exhalation.
+• Bilevel positive airway pressure (BiPAP): Unlike the continuous positive airway pressure device, this device uses a higher air pressure setting during inhalation, and a lower pressure setting during exhalation.

 Oral devices